kt3k/stubbatti/README.md

 The default port number of stubbatti is 28987.

+**Syntax and semantics**

+The syntax and semantics of `.stubbatti.js` is basically same as `node.js` except some addition of global methods.

 ## Command Line Options

 With `--config` option, you can specify a custom stubbatti file.